DIS-InfoExplorers/Project-1/README.md

 ### Task 1: Document Full Ranking

-We are able to rank documents based on their relevance to a given question.
-You thanks to a document collection provided.
+We are able to rank documents based on their relevance to a given question. thanks to a document collection provided.
 This task simulates the construction of an end-to-end retrieval system.

 ### Task 2: Top-k Re-ranking

-For Task 2, you will be provided with an initial ranking of documents per question.
-Your goal is to re-rank these documents based on their relevance to the question.
+For Task 2, the goal is to re-rank these documents based on their relevance to the question.
 This scenario mirrors real-world situations where end-to-end systems are implemented as retrieval followed by top-k re-ranking.
-Task 2 allows you to focus on the re-ranking aspect without the need to implement a complete end-to-end system.

 ## Dataset